strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

 - Only one field can be displayed per relational field.
 - Only first-level fields can be displayed (i.e. fields from the relation of a relation can't be displayed).
 - If the displayed field contains more than one value, not all its values will be displayed, but a counter indicating the number of values.
-You can hover this counter to see a tooltip indicating the first 10 values of the relational field.
+You can hover this counter to see in a tooltip an extract of the values of the relational field.

+Note also that relational fields have a couple limitations when it comes to sorting options:

+- Sorting cannot be enabled for relational fields which display several fields.
+- Relational fields cannot be set as default sort.

 :::